 Prior to or in the first two trimesters of pregnancy, chiropractic care could be directed towards maintaining the balance and stability of the pelvic ring (sacroiliac joints and pubic symphysis) and balancing diaphragmatic and pelvic floor tone.2 Practitioners are able to address issues as such to balance and reduce torsions of the pelvic ring to better facilitate optimal foetal positioning for delivery.
 Soft tissue techniques are also useful to release restricted and tight psoas muscles (hip flexors), piriformis muscles and tender round ligaments.
-Participants in a study by Stuber were subjected to modified spinal manipulation therapy (SMT) also known as spinal adjustments, soft tissue therapy, exercise and patient education.
+Participants in a study by Stuber were subjected to modified spinal manipulation therapy (SMT) also known as spinal adjustments, soft tissue therapy, exercise, and patient education.
 As a result, it was concluded that SMT was a safe and appropriate approach for pregnant women.3,8

 Practitioners utilise belly pillows which are comfortable and suitable for pregnant women to lie on their bellies while receiving chiropractic treatments.
-Depending on how far along the mum is on her pregnancy journey, practitioners modify and adapt various spinal manipulation techniques such as the activator and blocks that are gentle and low force in removing interference to the nervous system, improving joint range of motion, and allow for optimal health expression throughout pregnancy and labour.
+Depending on how far along the mum is on her pregnancy journey, practitioners modify and adapt various spinal manipulation techniques such as the activator and blocks that are a gentle and low force in removing interference to the nervous system, improving joint range of motion, and allow for optimal health expression throughout pregnancy and labour.

 Pregnancy in itself is a blessing.
-All mums experience tremendous amount of physiological and psychological changes with each passing day as the bump grows larger.
+All mums experience a tremendous amount of physiological and psychological changes with each passing day as the bump grows larger.
 There is no reason why any mum should feel like pregnancy is unpleasant and that they are merely counting down the days to when the baby arrives.
-Our chiropractors take into consideration any co-existing medical disorders and aim to help co-manage pregnancy related musculoskeletal complaints alongside other health professionals.
+Our chiropractors take into consideration any co-existing medical disorders and aim to help co-manage pregnancy-related musculoskeletal complaints alongside other health professionals.